ToshioCP/Gtk4-tutorial/gfm/sec9.md

 This is the top level window.
 And the three properties of the window are defined.
 The `title` property is "file editor", `default-width` property is 600 and `default-height` property is 400.
-- 7: child tag means a child widget.
+- 7: Child tag means a child widget.
-For example, line 7 tells us that GtkBox object with "boxv" id attribute is a child widget of `win`.
+For example, line 7 tells us that GtkBox object is a child widget of `win`.

-Compare this ui file and the lines 25-57 in the `tfe2.c` source code.
+Compare this ui file and the lines 26-58 in the `app_open` function of `tfe2.c`.
 Both builds the same window with its descendant widgets.

 You can check the ui file with `gtk4-builder-tool`.